 Synthetic diamonds also raise different issues regarding the humanitarian aspects of the diamond world.
 The work of the Diamond Development Initiative and other social responsibility programmes has opened up millions of jobs within the mining industry.
 A large push towards synthetics jeopardises the livelihoods of those who are making a living within the world of ethically mined natural diamonds.

-Brilliant Earth also talk about the value of lab diamonds.
+Brilliant Earth also talk about the value of synthetic diamonds.
 While it can certainly be argued that synthetics come in cheaper than a natural diamond, they do not hold their value in the same way.
-A lab grown diamond cannot be seen as an investment as their value falls rapidly over time.
+A lab grown synthetic diamond cannot be seen as an investment as their value has fallen rapidly and continues to drop.
 I must emphasize again that a cheap diamond doesn’t exist; this is because they are rare, natural wonders that take millions of years to form within the earth.
 Just as we should be cautious of ‘too good to be true’ deals on natural diamonds, so too should we be cautious of synthetics as an exact replacement for diamonds.
 I would encourage buyers to place them in a separate bracket altogether, and make a decision based on whether a natural diamond or a synthetic diamonds will best suit your requirements, as oppose to assuming the two are interchangeable.

 The Brilliant Earth website is sleek and easy to use with their ‘Beyond Conflict Free’ and eco-friendly goals seamlessly weaved throughout the pages.
 The functionality is good, and while there is nothing particularly ‘stand-out’ about the website, it does provide a wealth of information regarding both their diamonds and the Brilliant Earth mission.